 This annual report consists of a series of financial statements and notes to those statements.
 These statements are organized so the reader can understand North Muskegon Public Schools financially as a whole.
 The District-wide financial statements provide information about the activities of the whole District, presenting both an aggregate view of the District's finances and a longer-term view of those finances.
 For governmental activities, these statements tell how services were financed in the short term as well as what remains for future spending.
-The fund financial statements look at the District's operations in more detail than the District-wide financial statements look at the School District's operations in more detail than the district-wide financial statements by providing information about the School District's larger individual funds.
+The fund financial statements look at the District's operations in more detail than the District-wide financial statements look at the District's most significant funds.
+The fund financial statements look at the School District's larger individual funds.
 The remaining statement, the statement of fiduciary assets and liabilities, presents financial information about activities for which the School District acts solely as an agent for the benefit of students.
 The basic financial statements are comprised of the following elements:

-Management's Discussion and Analysis (MD&A)

-(Required Supplementary Information)

-Basic Financial Statements
+Management's Discussion and Analysis (MD&A) (Required Supplementary Information) Basic Financial Statements

-District-wide Financial Statements Fund Financial Statements Notes to Financial Statements

-Budgetary Information for Major Funds

-(Required Supplementary Information)
+District-wide Financial Statements Fund Financial Statements Notes to Financial Statements Budgetary Information for Major Funds (Required Supplementary Information)